EthanMcBloxxer/jindex/readme.md

 * Don't minify anything more than needed

 ## License
-We're licensed under the MIT License, but if you keep the footer credit which links back to this project and my profile (as well as FontAwesome, or you may be in violation of their ToS), then you've fufilled the license and do not need to specify that the code is licensed or distribute it.
+We're licensed under the MIT License, but if you keep the footer credit which links back to this project and my profile, then you've fufilled the license and do not need to specify that the code is licensed or distribute it.
 This is supposed to be a single-file solution, after all.

 ## Grammar

 ### Style
 jindex is preferred to be written all-lowercase, as "jindex".
 Even in the beginning of sentances. jindex.
 If it is *really* required, use "jIndex", or, if it is so required that you could die if you don't use proper punctuation, you can use "JIndex".
+Never use "Jindex".

 ### Abbriviation
 If you ever come a situation where you need to abbriviate jindex, you can call it "jI" or "jdex".